ElijahTyler/byte-by-byte/README.md

 ## Why You'll Love It

-    - Less Clutter: No more hopping between apps—Byte by Byte brings all your personal health tracking into one seamless experience.
+    - Less Clutter: No more hopping between apps — Byte by Byte brings all your personal health tracking into one seamless experience.
     - Maximizes Your Time: Designed to save you time with easy-to-access features and smooth navigation.
-    - Privacy First: Your data stays local with PouchDB integration, keeping you in control.
+    - Privacy First: Your data stays local with database integration, keeping you in control.

 ## Development